samynw/pimcore-maintenance-toolbox/README.md

-# pimcore-maintenance-toolbox
+# Pimcore maintenance toolbox
 This provides a set of usefull tools for the Pimcore maintenance

-Features include:
+Features include following console commands:
-- a console command to get a list of maintenance tasks and whether they are locked or not
+- [maintenance:list](#task-overview): get a list of maintenance tasks and whether they are locked or not
-- a console command to manually unlock a maintenance task (for example after getting killed)
+- [maintenance:release-lock](#unlock-maintenance-tasks): manually unlock a maintenance task (for example after the process got killed)

 ## Installation